MicrosoftDocs/MIMDocs/MIMDocs/use-azure-mfa-for-activation.md

 To find out more information about failing telephone calls (event 101), you can also view or download a report from Azure MFA.

-1. Open a web browser and connect to the Azure management portal at [https://manage.windowsazure.com](https://manage.windowsazure.com) as an Azure AD global administrator.
+1. Open a web browser and connect to the [Azure management portal](https://manage.windowsazure.com) as an Azure AD global administrator.

 2. Click **Active Directory** in the Azure Portal menu, and then click the **Multi-Factor Auth Providers** tab.